 Publish it in our map

-We'll help people in your town find out about your event.People and organizations all over the world announced events in their cities:
+We'll help people in your town find out about your event.In 2025 people and organizations all over the world hosted events in their cities:

 Keep in touch and receive updates and news about the International Day of Mathematics via email